Skip to content

 Significant Price Differences

 Additionally, Stiftung Warentest examined two inexpensive soft protective cases.
-These cost under 20 euros—but failed to impress.
+These cost under 20 euros–but failed to impress.
 The verdict: “poor.”
-The testers concluded that these models are suitable only for protection against splashes and sand.
+The testers concluded that these models are only suitable for protection against splashes and sand.
 Those who want “sharp, high-quality photos should spend more money.”

 Test Winner Impresses with Best Handling